Foxe’s Book of Martyrs

 Likewise, all of us in ministry today must be both courageous and cunning in contending with persecutors.
 The devil’s purpose is to crush the work of God.
 Rather than cooperate with his purpose by presenting ourselves as the next victims, we should employ tactics that will keep the work of God going.
 When persecutors mount an attack, any defense that does not compromise our principles is legitimate.
 We can stall, obstruct, negotiate, appease, or even hide.
 If all else fails, it is time to flee.

+By "stall," I mean that it is legitimate to wait until a deadline before announcing noncompliance with an objectionable demand.
 By "obstruct," I mean to do as Paul did when at least twice he protected himself from severe or disgraceful treatment by informing local authorities that he was a Roman citizen (Acts 16:36-39; 22:24-29).
+By "negotiate," I mean to offer compromises that might satisfy the persecutor without compromising our convictions.
 By "appease," I mean to follow the advice of Romans 12:20-21.
 Treating a persecutor with kindness may succeed in appeasing his wrath.
+What I mean by "hide" needs no explanation.

 Our Forerunner in Suffering